neilpricetw/kubernetes-security-nodejs-mysql/README.md

 - [signoz.io - k8s auditing](https://signoz.io/blog/kubernetes-audit-logs/)
 - [containiq.com - k8s auditing](https://www.containiq.com/post/kubernetes-audit-logs)).

+Once auditing is enabled on your cluster then you use the logs to identify who (often a service account) is doing what and when.
+There are two types of service accounts in Kubernetes:
+- User Account: allowing humans access to the Kubernetes cluster.
+Any user needs to get authenticated by the API server to do so usually via a command line tool like kubectl or helm.
+A user account can be an admin or a developer who is trying to access the cluster level resources.
+- Service Account: It is used to authenticate machine level processes to get access to our Kubernetes cluster (similar to an IAM role attached to an EC2 in AWS).
+The API server is responsible for such authentication to the processes running in the pod.

-Once auditing is enabled on your cluster there is a useful tool called [audit2rbac](https://github.com/liggitt/audit2rbac) which takes a Kubernetes audit log and username or service account as input, and generates RBAC role and binding objects that cover all the API requests made by that user.
+there is a useful tool called [audit2rbac](https://github.com/liggitt/audit2rbac) which takes a Kubernetes audit log and username or service account as input, and generates RBAC role and binding objects that cover all the API requests made by that user.
 This allows you to refine the permissions of users and service accounts to be aligned with their needs and no more (least privilege).

 __Preventative Steps__:
 To enable an audit policy on my minikube cluster I've created securely-modified/kubernetes-manifests/audit-policy.yaml, this cannot be applied via kubectl, it needs to be created on the primary node of the cluster (/etc/kubernetes/audit-policy.yaml).
 On minikube you need to ssh in first: